Nikesh123-afk/How-to-Read-Research-Paper.-/README.md

 o	It tells you what the researchers studied, how they did the study (their method), what they found, and why those results are important.

 5. Check the Introduction
-o	First Paragraph: Read this to understand the background and why this topic is important. o	Last Paragraph: Read this to see what problem the paper is trying to solve or what question it answers.
+o	the First Paragraph: Read this to understand the background and why this topic is important. o	Last Paragraph: Read this to see what problem the paper is trying to solve or what question it answers.

 7. Skim the Results Section